forwardemail/forwardemail.net/README.md

    cp ansible/playbooks/templates/env .env.production
    ```

 7. Edit this configuration and reference the official [Lad][] documentation for a list of all available environment variables (or see [.env.defaults](.env.defaults)). **You will need to open this file in your preferred editor** and set the values for any fields containing `TODO`, whereby you replace `TODO` with the appropriate value.
 Preserve double quotes where they are already defined.
+In production, set `API_SECRETS` to at least one secret with 32 or more bytes, for example `openssl rand -hex 32`; the application rejects blank, short, and predictable defaults.

    ```sh
    vim .env.production